Five hen party games that guarantee a good time

 You will need: Lists of items to be sourced for each team, smartphones.

 The premise: One to be played when out on the town, a hen-themed treasure hunt will allow the hen party to get up to all sorts of marvellously engineered mischief.
-Teams of three/four people will each be given a list of items to be obtained during the night, with photographic challenges documented on one member of the team's smartphone.
+Teams of three/four people will each be given a list of items to be obtained during the night, with photographic challenges documented on one team member's smartphone.
 Items to include in the hen treasure hunt are:

 - A man's business card